MoemenMostafa/button-box-circuitpython/README.md

 ## Setup

-1. Connect the buttons and encoders to the Raspberry Pi Pico's GPIO pins.
-Refer to your wiring diagram for button and encoder pin connections.

-2. Install CircuitPython on your Raspberry Pi Pico if not already installed.
+1. Install CircuitPython on your Raspberry Pi Zero if not already installed.

-3. Install the required libraries (`adafruit_hid`) on your Raspberry Pi Pico lib folder.
+2. Install the required libraries (`adafruit_hid`) on your Raspberry Pi Pico lib folder.

-4. Upload the provided Python script to your Raspberry Pi Pico root using your preferred method.
+3. Upload the provided Python script to your Raspberry Pi Pico root using your preferred method.

 ## Usage

-Use the Raspberry Pi Pico button box to simulate custom input controls.
-The script handles button presses, encoder movements, and encoder button presses, emulating a gamepad.
+Use the Raspberry Pi Zero H shifter to simulate custom input controls.
+The script handles button presses emulating a gamepad.

 ## Customization